glide-browser/glide/src/glide/docs/contributing.md

 ### Glider

-Glide makes use of [Glider](https://github.com/glide-browser/glider) to download the Firefox source and apply patches to it.
+Glide makes use of [Glider](https://github.com/glide-browser/glider) to apply patches to the Firefox source code.

 Glider is part of a long chain of forks starting from [Melon](https://github.com/pulse-browser/browser) making it easier to apply patches to Firefox.